| | | | | | |

 Cooking Instructions

-4. Bring to a simmer, cover, and cook until al dente, stirring every so often to help prevent sticking. *There should be a little broth left in the pot.*
+Bring the mixture to a gentle simmer, cover the pot, and let it cook until the pasta is al dente, stirring occasionally to prevent any sticking.
+Remember, there should be a little broth remaining in the 3-½-quart enameled cast-iron casserole pan.

-5. Add the cream cheese in chunks and stir until melted and covering the pasta.
+Add the cream cheese in chunks and stir until it melts beautifully, enveloping the pasta.
+If you’re using frozen asparagus, this is when you should add it.

 Cooking with Kids